etan18/Obsidian-Notes/Cognitive Science/Perception/perception.md

 In situations of sparse information, we tend to create an interpretation that is *most likely* or familar to us.

+### cue integration
+Thus far, we've focused on specifically on visual perception, but when we are actually perceiving the world, we integrate cues from all sensory modalities.
+- Typically, the sensory modality with the highest resolution dominates our perception
+- For example, temporal resolution weighs auditory information more than visual info

+**Ventriloquist effect**
+**McGurk effect**: when the visual and auditory cues of spoken language are misaligned, it can lead to the illusion where we perceive a third sound which combines the visual and auditory information.

 ### illusions
 Illusions are the exceptions, not the rule, for the complex perceptive systems in our brain.
 Studying illusions provides us with the boundaries and heuristics of perception.
 - **Vection**: processing motion around you makes you think you are moving when you aren't.